-The Legal Writing Institute (LWI) is a nonprofit organization dedicated to improving all forms of legal communication by supporting the development of teaching and scholarly resources and establishing a forum to discuss the study, practice, and teaching of legal writing.
-LWI works toward its goal by supporting a national biennial conference, a range of publications, writing workshops and specialty conferences, resource banks for members and the public, achievement awards and scholarship grants, and various channels for members to connect and communicate.
+The Legal Writing Institute (LWI) is a nonprofit organization dedicated to improving legal communication by supporting the development of teaching and scholarly resources and establishing forums to discuss the study, teaching, and practice of professional legal writing.
 LWI is the second largest organization of law professors in the United States: its nearly 3,000 members represent 38 countries.

 LWI Policy Statement on Law Faculty